-In these conditions, the theoretical performances of the SADS in terms of η_p , η_v and η_d has been extensively the aerodynamic diameter of particles below which η_v is equal to half its maximum value of 0.143 (corresponding to no separation, in this case η_v equals the gas split ratio).
-Results from (Belut et al., 2022) indicate that the theoretical d50 of the SADS is 0.44 μm, i.e. much smaller than most of SVOCs aerosol diameters at the workplace.
+In these conditions, the theoretical performance of the SADS in terms of η_p , η_v , and η_d has been extensively studied numerically by Belut et al. (2022); their work highlights the main factors influencing the representativeness of the CFD modelling of similar devices.
+In described operating conditions, they indicate that $\eta_v = 0$ and $\eta_p > 98\%$ for d{ae} in [0.9-20] μm (perfect separation).
+We may introduce a d{50} cut-off diameter as the aerodynamic diameter of particles below which η_v is equal to half its maximum value of 0.143 (corresponding to no separation; in this case $\eta{\rm v}$ equals the gas split ratio).
+Results from Belut et al. (2022) indicate that the theoretical d{50} of the SADS is 0.44 μm, i.e. much smaller than most of SVOC aerosol diameters at the workplace.
+The SADS is hence in theory perfectly suitable for field use, where most of SVOC aerosol diameters are above the d{50} of 0.44 μm (Cooper et al., 1996; Park et al., 2009).
+However, these performances are theoretical, hence the necessity of finding the conditions under which this is valid in actual realization of the SADS.